nuke-haus/noita_mods/README.md

 2. Your game's install folder will now have a _tools_modding_ folder in it.
 Open the readme file from that folder and follow its instructions.
 This step may become obsolete in the future.
 3. Download this repository as a zip file and place the desired mods from it (for example, _random_starter_wand_) in the _mods_ folder in your game's install directory.
 4. Start the game and open the pause menu.
 There should be a mods button you can click.
-5. In the mods menu, click on mods to enable/disable them.
+5. In the mods menu, enable the mods you want to use.

 You will have to start a new game after doing all of this in order for the game to register the mods.